giddings32/HashCrackTimer/README.md

-# HashCrackTimer
+# Time2Crack

-**HashCrackTimer** is a Python-based tool that estimates the time required to brute-force a password based on its character set, length, and hash type.
+**Time2Crack** is a Python-based tool that estimates the time required to brute-force a password based on its character set, length, and hash type.
 It leverages `hashcat` to perform benchmarks and determine device-specific hash rates.

 ## Features
 - User-friendly interactive prompts to specify: